punkplod23/CodeClubArduino/lesson1/Readme.md

 # What is C language.
 1. A C language variant is used in arduino.
 2. C is the godfarther of modern day programming languages.
+3. C has a little more definition in opening and closing statements.
+a.
+Varables are declared like this (type name = value;) example (int number = 1;) (String string = "Im a string";) (Char char = 'a';)
+b. functions start with a return type (string functionname(){ return "hello world";})
+c.
+Wiggly lines () {} these are used a lot more to close statements unlike python which tends to use:
+d.
+Line spacing not important though for sanity borrow something from python.
-3. C was invented in 1974 by Dennis Ritchie.
+4. C was invented in 1974 by Dennis Ritchie.
-4. Dennis Ritchie passed away in the zame year as Steve Jobs, There would not have been a Steve Jobs without Dennis Ritchie.
+5. Dennis Ritchie passed away in the zame year as Steve Jobs, There would not have been a Steve Jobs without Dennis Ritchie.

 Micro Controllers are everywhere to home appliances to industrial machinaey to traffic lights.